 Cheetahs and Cheetals Game (India)

 Hundreds of years ago, Indian princesses used to train cheetahs to hunt cheetals (spotted dear).
 At least, that’s how the story goes.
-In this game, the cheetals have a chance to get their own back.
+In this traditional children’s game, the cheetals have a chance to get their own back.

 Players: 6 or more